AlessandroZ/BeRoot/Linux/README.md

 # BeRoot For Linux

 BeRoot is a post exploitation tool to check common misconfigurations on Linux and Mac OS to find a way to escalate our privilege.
+Current BeRoot linux version is now fully compatible with Python 3 and now uses latest version of linux-exploit-suggester.

 I recommend reading all the README to understand all checks performed by Beroot. \
 If you have the user password, specify it as argument, you could get more results.